Search

 Romanian President Nicuşor Dan has convened the Supreme Council of National Defense (CSAT) on March 11, 2026, to review a U.S. request to temporarily deploy military capabilities—including aircraft and troops—at the Mihail Kogălniceanu air base amid ongoing Middle East tensions.

-Romania allows 'defensive' US refueling, monitoring at its air bases
+Romania allows 'defensive' US refuelling, monitoring for Iran operations at its air bases

 BUCHAREST, March 11 (Reuters) - Romania will host U.S. refuelling planes, surveillance and satellite communications gear for its Tehran operations, President Nicusor Dan said on Wednesday, adding the equipment was "defensive" and carries no munitions.

-Dan had earlier convened the EU and NATO state's top defence council, which has now approved the American request.
-Parliament is also expected to approve the measure later in the day.
+Dan had earlier convened the EU and NATO state's top defence council, which approved the American request.
+Parliament voted to approve the measure as well, despite criticism from the far-right opposition who criticised the plan despite being self-avowed supporters of U.S. President Donald Trump.

 Romania, a staunch Washington ally, is home to a U.S.-developed Aegis Ashore ballistic missile defense system, deployed a decade ago in the town of Deveselu to counter potential threats to NATO allies.
 It was updated after Russia invaded Ukraine.